wayneIBM/vpc-on-classic/vpc-cli-reference.md

 **Options**

-- `--gen`: Generation of Virtual Private Cloud.
-Default is 2.
+- `--gen`: Generation of compute resources.
+Default is '2'.
 You must set the value to '1' to access generation 1 resources.

 ## Network Commands